ucsf-wynton/wynton-website-hpc/docs/software/sbgrid.md

 boblab sbgrid
 ```

-If `sbgrid` is not part of your output, then you do _not_ have access
+If `sbgrid` is not part of your output, then you currently do _not_
-to the SBGrid software on {{ site.cluster.name }}.
-If you think this
+have access to the SBGrid software on {{ site.cluster.name }}.
+If you
-is a mistake, please [contact us].
+think this is a mistake, please [contact us] so we can add you.

 ## Enable SBGrid